-- I. Ruby will turn 8 years old this year just before Chinese New Year.
+I. Ruby will turn 8 years old this year just before Chinese New Year.
 She was born in the Year of the Snake.
-How many years will it be before she celebrates the Year of the Snake for the second time since she was born?
-Show how you know. - 2.
-Kevin was born in the Year of the Dragon.
+How many years will it be before she celebrates the Year of the Snake for the third time since she was born?
+Show how you know.

+2. Kevin was born in the Year of the Dragon.
 He will be thirteen years old when his family celebrates this new year.
-He thinks there are ten more years before it will be the Year of Dragon again.
+He thinks there are twenty-three years before he celebrates the Year of Dragon for the third time since his birth.
 Is he correct?
 Explain.

 3. Mr. and Mrs. Wei were born in the same year, the Year of the Tiger.
-This year, they will celebrate the Year of the Tiger again.
+This year they will celebrate the Year of the Tiger again.
 Circle two possible ages Mr. and Mrs. Wei could be this year.
 How do you know?